Helping millions of people navigate the world of technology.

 Your first step is to ensure that Outlook is not in offline mode.
-If it is, Outlook will not display the email content correctly.
+If it is, your email content won’t appear correctly.

 To disable offline mode in Outlook, switch to the Send / Receive tab and click the Work Offline button.
 After that, wait for Outlook to sync your emails and try to load them again.